On the Davenport-Heilbronn theorems and second order terms: The Delone--Faddeev correspondence

 A {\it cubic ring} is any commutative ring with unit that is free of rank 3 as a $\Z$-module.
 We begin with a theorem of Delone--Faddeev~\cite{DF} (as refined by Gan--Gross--Savin~\cite{GGS}) parametrizing cubic rings by $\GL_2(\Z)$-equivalence classes of integral binary cubic forms.
 Throughout this paper, we always use the ``twisted'' action of $\GL_2(\Z)$ on binary cubic forms, i.e., an element $\gamma\in\GL_2(\Z)$ acts on a binary cubic form $f(x,y)$ by

 \begin{theorem} {\em (\cite{DF},\cite{GGS})} There is a natural bijection between the set of $\GL_2(\Z)$-equivalence classes of integral binary cubic forms and the set of isomorphism classes of cubic rings. \end{theorem} \begin{proof} Given a cubic ring $R$, let $\langle 1,\omega,\theta\rangle$ be a $\Z$-basis for $R$.
-Translating $\omega,\theta$ by the appropriate elements of $\Z$, we may assume that $\omega\cdot\theta\in\Z$.
-A basis satisfying the latter condition is called {\it normal}.
+Translating $\omega$ and $\theta$ by the appropriate elements of $\Z$, we may assume that $\omega\theta\in\Z$.
+In the terminology of~\cite{DF}, a basis satisfying the latter condition is called {\it normal}.
 If $\langle 1,\omega,\theta\rangle$ is a normal basis, then there exist constants $a,b,c,d,\ell,m,n\in\Z$ such that